codecraftuk/codecraftuk.github.io/events/_posts/2023-10-01-beyond-the-stage-lights.md

 ---
 layout: post
-title: Beyond the Stage Lights: Freddie Mercury's Electric Encore as a Developer
+title: "Beyond the Stage Lights: Freddie Mercury's Electric Encore as a Developer"
 description: An online talk about Freddie Mercury and Performance Improvements in your Apps!
 ---